 Environmental Education Certificate

-With the Environmental Education certificate program, you'll lift your environmental teaching through the stratosphere.
-Now more than ever, environmental topics like climate change and environmental justice are central issues in classrooms, and Hamline's Environmental Education certification equips you with the tools to inform and empower your students.
+With the Environmental Education Certificate, you'll lift your environmental teaching through the stratosphere.
+Now more than ever, environmental topics like climate change and environmental justice are central classroom issues.

-Created by educators, for educators, this certificate program offers a mix of introductory environmental education concepts, teaching methodology and best practices, issues and actions in environmental education, and a broad selection of content specific courses.
-With no required classes, it's designed to be flexible: Simply complete 10 credits of NSED classes at the 6000 or 7000 level to achieve your certification.
+Created by educators, for educators, this certificate program offers a mix of introductory environmental education concepts, teaching methodology and best practices, issues, and actions in environmental education, and a broad selection of content-specific courses.

 The certificate empowers you with a wide variety of training and classroom skills: